m2mathew/angular-drum-store/README.md

 A beginner tutorial to learn some basics of Angular.js

-### Flatlander Gem Store
+### Angular Drum Store

-Using directives, modules, controllers, and expressions, create an online store to sell gems
+Using directives, modules, controllers, and expressions, create an online store to sell drums

 ### Notes